lyger/matsuri-monitor/README.md

 Code sucks but is probably functional.

-You can (probably) deploy it yourself by doing this, replacing `$LOCAL_PORT` with the port on your local machine to serve from, `$LOCAL_ARCHIVES_DIR` with the directory on your local machine to save gzipped JSON reports to, and `$YOUTUBE_API_KEY` with your YouTube Data v3 API key.
+You can (probably) deploy it yourself by doing this, replacing `$LOCAL_PORT` with the port on your local machine to serve from and `$LOCAL_ARCHIVES_DIR` with the directory on your local machine to save gzipped JSON reports to.

 ```bash
 $ docker build -t matsuri-monitor .